StecStecStec/B-JAMM-Project/README.md

-# HWR OOP Lecture Project Template
+# HWR OOP Lecture: Library Project by B-JAMM

-[TODO]: # (Change README.md Headline to better fit to your project!)

 This repository contains a student project created for an ongoing lecture on object-oriented programming with Java/Kotlin at HWR Berlin (summer term 2024).